Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 Visit your doctor for an annual Pap test and for regular pelvic exams.
 A direct examination is the best way to identify cervical polyps.

-Cervical polyps are removed surgically, usually in a doctor's office.
+Unless the doctor is sure the polyp is benign, he or she will have it removed.
+Often this can be done in the doctor's office.
 The doctor will use a special instrument, called a polyp forceps, to grasp the base of the polyp stem and then gently pluck the polyp with a gentle, twisting motion.
 Bleeding is usually brief and limited.
 Nonprescription, mild pain medication such as acetaminophen (Tylenol and others) or ibuprofen (Advil, Motrin and others) can help to relieve discomfort or cramping during or after the procedure.

 The polyp or polyps are sent to a laboratory for examination.
 You may receive antibiotics if the polyp shows signs of infection.
 If the polyp is cancerous, treatment will depend on the extent and type of cancer.